kulagins/runtime-fork/readme.md

 Assuming that the scheduler (not part of this repository) is running, you can run a simulation with `python -m gear -i` from within the repository.

+## Architecture

+The simulation is built around the main event queue component.
+An event in the simulation is just a function associated with a time and some data.
+Events can be added to the event queue.
+A call to next_event() executes the next event.

+Running the simulation involves the following:

+ - first a workflow is chosen
+ - loading the workflow from the traces gives the simulation a list of tasks to execute
+ - the simulation object is created
+ - a cluster object is created from a list of machines and the cluster object receives a reference to the simulation so it can register its events
+ - the scheduler connector object is created.
+The scheduler connector talks via the REST API to the dynamic scheduler
+ - the runtime is instantiated with references to the tasks, cluster, scheduler connector and simulation
+ - the runtime starts the workflow by requesting a schedule from the scheduler connector and adding all start task events to the event queue
+ - the main simulation loop keeps executing events until the workflow is finished
+ - once the workflow is finished the logs are exported to a file

+The main events are start and finish task events.
+The start task event calls the start task function in the runtime which in turn tells the cluster to start the given task.
+If that is succesful the cluster registers a finish task event which calls the cluster to free the resources, which in turn calls back to the runtime to update the task states.
+If the cluster cannot start a task an exception is raised and the runtime requests an updated schedule.

 ## Simulation-Scheduler API

 The simulated runtime and scheduler communicate via a REST API.
 The scheduler